vhscom/after-dark/README.md

 ## Features

 - Dark theme intended for low-light reading
-- Entire page served in a single HTTP request (including favicon)
+- Entire page served in a single HTTP request
 - Grid layouts and more using [hack.css](hackcss.com)
 - Responsive typography optimized for mobile, tablet and desktop
 - Gentle content fade-in using CSS keyframe animation